jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 ---
 layout: post
-title: One-Way Cryptographic Algorithms
+title: Hash Algorithms
 ---
-# Hashing Algorithms
+# Hash Algorithms

 Some hashing algorithms are designed to the fast e.g. BLAKE3 and SHA-256.
 Some are designed to be slow e.g. Argon2, scrypt and bcrypt.
 Both have their own use cases, but for password hashing a slow algorithm is required.
 A slow algorithm makes it much more costly to generate rainbow tables and to perform dictionary and brute force attacks.
 Let's take a look at dictionary and brute force attacks now.